General Terms and Conditions for Sales and Services of Analytik Jena GmbH+Co. KG

 1.4 We reserve the right to make changes to the design which are appropriate from a technical point of view.

 1.5 The Customer shall be responsible for checking the usability of our goods.

-2.1 Unless otherwise agreed, delivery shall be EXW from the location specified in the order confirmation (Incoterms 2010).
-Risk shall also pass to the Customer according to EXW from the location specified in the order confirmation (Incoterms 2010) where, in the exceptional case, we assume other responsibilities such as e.g. shipping costs or shipping (including by our own transport personnel) and set-up.
+2.1 Unless otherwise agreed, delivery shall be EXW (location specified in the order confirmation) Incoterms 2020.
+Risk shall also pass to the Customer according to EXW Incoterms 2020 where, in the exceptional case, we assume other responsibilities such as e.g. shipping costs or shipping (including by our own transport personnel) and set-up.

 2.2 Where it is agreed that we are to assume responsibility for the shipping, we will choose what we consider to be the safest and most cost-effective solution.

 2.3 The delivery period commences on dispatch of the order confirmation but not before clarification of all details relating to execution of the order as well as receipt of any documents and permits to be obtained by the Customer and not before any agreed advance payment.